 This website will be updated as the program is implemented.

 of Home-Generated Sharps

 Properly disposing of your used sharps will help protect your family, community, the public, your garbage hauler, and the environment.
 Please remember, ALL SHARPS MUST BE IN AN APPROVED SHARPS CONTAINER.
 DO NOT THROW THEM IN THE TRASH!

-- Dispose of full sharps containers by using one of the following options:
+- You can dispose of the sharps containers by the following methods:

 Definition of Approved Sharps Container:

 Container must be rigid, puncture-resistant, unbreakable, leak-resistant with a tightly sealed lid and labeled as "Sharps Waste" or showing the International Biohazard label.
 No: glass jars, soda bottles, or milk jugs.
 (These containers are not puncture proof)